Single-unit study

 LQB404 Clinical Physiology Professional skills

 Clinical physiologists work in private practice and hospitals to perform a range of clinical tests to inform the diagnosis, treatment and ongoing management of patients.
-Clinical physiologists work as members of multidisciplinary teams to gain competencies in cardiac, sleep, neurosciences and respiratory science.
-To work in the profession, students must gain a number of employment competencies, which are now recognised and required by professional bodies.
-Clinical physiologists work in teams, communicate with patients and staff, must understand cultural issues and sensitivities, privacy and confidentiality and infection control.
-Practical competencies developed include how to work with patients to apply techniques commonly used in cardiac sciences, neuroscience, respiratory science and sleep science.
-Students also require a basic understanding of imaging, including echocardiography, and the pharmacology of commonly used drugs.
+These professionals work in cardiac, sleep, neurosciences and respiratory science or multidisciplinary practice as members of multidisciplinary teams.
+You will gain a number of competencies, which are now recognised and required by professional bodies.
+This unit will develop professional skills including working in teams to perform diagnostic tests, communicating with patients and staff and an understanding of cultural issues and sensitivities, privacy and confidentiality and infection control.
+Practical competencies developed include the application of key techniques commonly used in cardiac sciences, neuroscience, respiratory science and sleep science.
+Problem solving and critical thinking skills developed in this unit will be useful for a wide range of graduate outcomes.

 LQB450 Foundations of Pharmacology